netfoundry/minimal-mistakes/docs/_posts/2019-11-08-Network as a Service with Jenkins and Netfoundry.md

 Using a Bastion Host

-Using Netfoundry APIs and Networks
+Using Netfoundry APIs and networks

 Complicated and Static setup